project-oak/oak/docs/abi.md

 ### node_create

-`node_create: (usize, usize, usize, usize, u64) -> u32` creates a new Node
+`node_create: (usize, usize, usize, usize, usize, usize, u64) -> u32` creates a
-running the Node configuration identified by args 0 and 1, using the entrypoint specified by args 2 and 3, passing in an initial handle to the read half of a channel identified by arg 4.
+new Node running the Node configuration identified by args 0 and 1, using the entrypoint specified by args 2 and 3, passing in an initial handle to the read half of a channel identified by arg 4.
 The entrypoint name is ignored when creating non-WebAssembly Nodes.

 If creating the specified node would violate [information flow control](/docs/concepts.md#labels), returns